opentext-idol/java-xml-test-utils/README.md

     </dependency>

 ## License

-Copyright 2014-2018 Micro Focus International plc.
+(c) Copyright 2014-2018 Micro Focus or one of its affiliates.
-Copyright 2015-2018 Micro Focus International plc.
-Copyright 2017-2018 Micro Focus International plc.

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.